Terms Used In Our Website And Online Consent Form

 9.3 If you fail to provide any information requested to Rapid Screening by the AFP, the AFP may be unable to supply the Services that you order or request.
 9.4 In most circumstances, you have a right to access any personal information which the AFP collects and hold about you and to have it corrected if it is wrong.
 Please contact Rapid Screening if you have a complaint concerning your information privacy.

-9.5 Both you and Rapid Screening agree to take all reasonable steps to ensure that personal information in the relevant party’s possession or control is protected against loss and unauthorised access.
+9.5 Both you and Rapid Screening agree to take all reasonable steps to ensure that personal information in the relevant party’s possession or control is protected against loss and unauthorized access.

 10.1 Rapid Screening is not registered for GST.